<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=948485148548743&amp;ev=PageView&amp;noscript=1">

 CPR

 Students must maintain CPR certification while enrolled at Labouré College of Healthcare.
-The only acceptable certification is American Heart Association "BLS Provider".
+The only acceptable certification is American Heart Association Healthcare "BLS Provider".

 If you have questions, contact Health and Safety Records at healthandsafetyrecords@laboure.edu or call (617)322-3579.